jwala-anirudh/Razorpay-React/README.md

     payment_capture,
   };
 ```
-Always keep the payment information like price and currency handled only on backend based on the usage from front end user.
-Never capture amount form frontend as there are high chances they will be manipulated by oversmart people.
-Amount passed has to be multipled by 100 for Indian rupees.
-The receipt ID is generated on fly with help of **shortid**
+Always keep the payment information as price and currency handled only on the backend based on the usage from frontend users.
+Never capture the amount from frontend as there are high chances they will be manipulated by over-smart people.
+Amount passed has to be multiplied by 100 for Indian rupees.
+The receipt ID is generated on the fly with help of **shortid**

 - Create an order with the **options** object and wait for a valid response